Berchtesgaden Provostry

 How long should I spend visiting?

-A visit typically takes a few hours, allowing time to explore the site and appreciate its surroundings.
+A visit typically takes a few hours, allowing time to explore the architecture and surroundings comfortably.

 Is photography allowed?